lonevox/mice-game/README.md

 - **Different mechanics.** Mice Game has land usage, combat, and resource transport to name a few.
 It equally lacks mechanics that are present in Kittens Game, so you'll have a unique experience playing both games.

 - **Mod-centric design.** See [Mods](#mods).

+## Mods

+> [!NOTE]
+> Mod support is still in development.
+Documentation will be available on the wiki when mod support is available.

+The base game in Mice Game is itself a mod, which doesn't actually need to be loaded.
+If you want to make Mice Game your own, you can easily add to or change the game yourself via a mod, even if you don't know how to code.